Optimal Decentralized Control with Asymmetric One-Step Delayed Information Sharing: Introduction

-Recently, another sufficient characterization, called \textit{quadratic invariance}, was discovered under which optimal decentralized controls laws can be solved by convex programming \cite{RoLa06}.
-This was later shown to be equivalent to `partially nested information structure'.
-This has led to a resurgence of interest in decentralized optimal control problems, which since the 1970s had been assumed to be intractable.
-In a series of papers, Lall and his co-workers have computed the optimal (linear) control laws for a suite of decentralized \textit{nested LQG systems}, involving no communication delays \cite{SwLa10,LeLa12}.
-They computed the optimal law for both state-feedback and output-feedback cases.
 For a subclass of quadratic invariant problems known as \textit{poset-causal} problems, Parrilo and Shah \cite{ShPa10} showed that the computation of the optimal law becomes easier by lending itself to decomposition into subproblems.
-Solutions to restricted cases of the delayed information sharing problem have been presented by Lamperski et al.~\cite{LaDo12} wherein a specific networked graph structure of the controllers is considered with constraints on the system dynamics.
-It is shown that this problem can be decomposed into a hierarchy of subproblems that can be solved independently by dynamic programming for the finite-horizon case.
-We note that in these problems, no rate constraints are imposed on the communication channels.
-They are assumed error-free and to have no delay.
-A summary of results pertaining to two-player decentralized controller systems is given in Table \ref{tab:lit-survey}.
+Solutions to certain cases of the state-feedback and output-feedback delayed information sharing problem have also been presented by Lamperski et al.~\cite{LaDo12} where a networked graph structure of strongly connected controllers is considered, with constraints on system dynamics.
+In this work, we restrict our attention to two-player systems.
+A summary of results pertaining to these systems is given in Table \ref{tab:lit-survey}.

-In Table \ref{tab:lit-survey}, $d_{12}$ is the delay in information transmission from player 1 to player 2, and vice versa. 'b.d' and 'l.b.t' refer to block diagonal and lower block triangular matrices respectively.
-Standard conditions for stability and controllability of the system are assumed to hold in all cases.
+In Table \ref{tab:lit-survey}, $d_{12}$ is the delay in information transmission from player 1 to player 2, and vice versa. 'u.c', 'b.d' and 'l.b.t' refer to uncoupled noise, block diagonal and lower block triangular matrices respectively.
+Note that, in ~\cite{LaLe12}, noise vectors are restricted to be independent between subsystems, unlike in our present work.